Stdstudent T Distribution In C++ - C++ Programming Tutorial

 Application:

-1. Inferential Statistics with Application to Small Samples Confidence Intervals
+1. Exploring Inferential Statistics in the Context of Small Sample Sizes: Building Confidence Intervals

 Use Case: